heat-tools/hot/README.md

   in place since the key file has specific permission requirements.

 ### Fabric
-`hot` supports template yaml sytax checking, stack build success verification, and highly-flexible [fabric](http://www.fabfile.org/)-based integration testing to test the resulting servers using [envassert](https://bitbucket.org/r_rudi/envassert) and any other methods
+`hot` supports template yaml syntax checking, stack build success verification, and highly-flexible [fabric](http://www.fabfile.org/)-based integration testing to test the resulting servers using [envassert](https://bitbucket.org/r_rudi/envassert) and any other methods